-Among those requirements is the obligation for dine-in restaurants and taverns to create a daily log of all customers and maintain that daily log for 30 days, including the telephone number or email of the patron.
+Among those requirements is the obligation for dine-in restaurants and taverns to create a daily log of all customers.
+That daily log must also be maintained for 30 days, including the telephone number or email of the patron.

-Although such log may prove necessary for health agencies to trace and contact individual who’ve may been in contact with a person that was tested positive for Covid-19, collecting such information may expose restaurant owners to potentially severe personal information data breach liability.
+Although such a log may prove necessary for health agencies to trace and contact individuals who could have been exposed to COVID-19, collecting such information may expose restaurant owners to potentially severe personal information data breach liability.

-In light of these new obligations to collect data, if you conduct a business, which are now required to collect identifying information from your customers – thus making you subject to these data privacy rules.
+In light of these new obligations to collect data, if you conduct a business, you are now required to collect identifying information from your customers – thus making you subject to these data privacy rules.
 There are, however, several ways to protect this private information from potential breaches.
 Here are a few suggestions:

-- For a more technology-oriented solution is encryption or other electronic security measures.
+- For a more technology-oriented solution, many businesses use encryption or other electronic security measures.
 This option uses digital firewalls to block potential intruders from accessing sensitive information.
-It is important to note that, while generally secure, this solution will not prevent the legal requirements if the breaching person had obtained the key to unlocking the security measure.
+It is important to note that, while generally secure, this solution will not prevent the company from being legally liable, if the breaching person obtains the key to unlocking the security measure.

-- For a more simple solution, it would be advisable to separate the information collect for COVID-19 regulation purposes from all other information you collect about your customers.
-The specific Washington regulations relate to personal information that contains the individual’s name in combination with an additional data element such as an account or credit/debit card number, date of birth, driver’s license or other identifying number.
+- For a more simple solution, businesses can keep information collected for COVID-19 regulation purposes separate from all other information collected about customers.
+Washington regulations relating to personal information apply only when the individual’s name is collected in combination with an additional data element, such as an account or credit/debit card number, date of birth, driver’s license or other identifying number.
 To be useful, this solution will require full separation of data, which will prevent potential data breachers from obtaining both data elements.

 = = = = =